Coeliac disease and gluten sensitivity

 What is coeliac disease?

 In coeliac disease (say see-lee-ak), gluten (gloo-ten) causes damage to the lining of the small bowel.
 It is sometimes spelled celiac disease.
-Gluten is a protein which is found in cereals like wheat, rye, barley and oats.
+Gluten is a protein which is found in cereals like wheat, rye, barley, triticale and oats.

 Of course many foods like bread, cakes, biscuits, or other foods which have flour made from these grains in them will also contain gluten.

-People who have an intolerance (say in-tol-er-ans) to gluten get sick because they cannot digest their food properly and they don't absorb all the nutrients (noo-tree-ents) that the body needs.
+People who have a sensitivity or intolerance (say in-tol-er-ans) to gluten get sick because they cannot digest their food properly and they don't absorb all the nutrients (noo-tree-ents) that the body needs.

-- Intolerance means that your body doesn't like something, so it reacts against it.
+- Intolerance means that your body can't digest something normally, so there is a reaction against it.

-About 1 in 300 people in Australia have coeliac disease.
-It is not a common health problem in our society, but it can be very difficult for a person who has coeliac disease.
+About 1 in 70 people in Australia have coeliac disease and it can be very difficult for a person who has coeliac disease.

 do you get it?